Best small car for motorway driving 2025

 The SEAT Leon has proved to be the make’s most successful car yet in the UK with more than a quarter of a million examples sold here.

-If you’re looking for the sorts of safety features that are important for motorway driving, you’ll find plenty in this SEAT.
+If you’re looking for the sorts of safety features that are important for motorway driving, you’ll find plenty in this used SEAT, which shares many of its high-quality parts with the Volkswagen Golf.

 Ford Fiesta

-The Ford Fiesta has evolved over eight generations from a compact city car into a supermini capable of nearly everything you can throw at it.
+The Ford Fiesta evolved over eight generations from a compact city car into a supermini capable of nearly everything you can throw at it.
+In fact, it's one of the best cars for city and motorway driving.

-Its 1.0-litre Ecoboost engine will give you more than 50mpg on a run, which is quite a feat for a small petrol engine.
+Its 1.0-litre Ecoboost engine will give you more than 50mpg on a run, which is quite a feat for a small petrol engine – newer versions even use small electric motors to reduce emissions.

-If your motorway journeys involve transporting sizeable passengers and lots of luggage, this Skoda is a perfect choice.
+If your motorway journeys involve transporting taller passengers and lots of luggage, the Škoda Fabia is a perfect choice.

-Although compact from the outside, there’s plenty of space and headroom both in the front and the back, and the boot is class-leading.
+Although compact from the outside, there’s plenty of space and headroom both in the front and the back, and the 380-litre boot is class-leading (and on par with bigger family hatchbacks).

 All the engines post-2018 are 1.0-litre petrols, and while all are strong, we'd recommend the 115hp version for motorway driving.